 In every case, you should have people on the group who understand the project (or who can be brought up to speed) and who have influence and interest in the outcomes.

-You can always change the frequency of meetings once the project is up and running and you know how much governance is going to be applicable.
+You can always change the frequency of meetings once the project is up and running and you know how much assurance is going to be applicable.
 It’s fine to have a different cadence at different points in the project lifecycle.

-It’s also useful to time meetings around significant other milestones, for governance purposes.
-For example, hold the meeting the week before you need approval to send out training material, or similar, so that the Project Steering Group can make the decision there and then.
+It’s useful to time meetings around significant other milestones, for governance purposes.
+For example, hold the meeting the week before you need approval to send out training material, or similar, so that the right people can make the decision there and then.

 Or you might want totally virtual meetings – if that fits the culture of your business, go for it.
 It is certainly cheaper and easier than trying to get your senior leaders together in a room!